Centre for London: Activities

 Much of Centre for London's work has focused on housing and the built environment.
-This includes two influential reports published in 2014 looking at the role of the Thames Estuary in meeting London's housing needs.
+This includes two influential reports looking at the role of the Thames Estuary in meeting London's housing needs.

 Ahead of the 2016 London Mayoral Election, the Centre revealed how the housing crisis had changed the face of poverty and inequality in the capital.
 It also set out an ambitious reform agenda to transform south London's railway network.
 In recent years, its research has also focussed on estate densification, the barriers preventing councils from house building and the development opportunities at London's stations.

+In May 2026, the centre advocated scrapping stamp duty in the United Kingdom and instead putting a levy on property wealth that it said would free up homes, fund social housing and help renters save for deposits.